Ir al contenido

 • 30/11/2022

-• Public administration expenditure by function according to the COFOG classification (revised classification in 1999, developed by the OECD and published by the United Nations) is incorporated in the ESA 2010 Broadcast Programme.
+• Public administration expenditure by function according to the COFOG classification (revised classification in 1999, developed by the OECD and published by the United Nations) is incorporated in the SEC 2010 Transmission Programme.

-COFOG classifies the expenditure of the general government sector, and of its sub-sectors, recorded in the operations established in the ESA in accordance with the purpose for which they are used.
-It is a cross-classification of expenditure operations by economic nature and by function.
-It is an important tool for analysing public expenditure, particularly useful for international comparisons insofar as administrations perform economic and social functions.
+COFOG classifies the expenditures of the public administration sector, and its subsectors, recorded in the operations established in the ESA according to the purpose for which they are used.
+It is a cross-classification of expenditure operations by economic nature and by functions.
+It is an important instrument for analysing public expenditure, particularly useful for international comparisons insofar as administrations play economic and social roles.

 • 3.2 Classification systems

-• The classification systems used are those set out in the ESA 2010:
+• The classification systems used are those established in the ESA 2010:

-• General government sector, and its subsectors, established in the ESA 2010:
+• Public administration sector, and its subsectors, established in the ESA 2010:

 • S.1312 Regional administration